Managing Low Blood Sugar after Bariatric Surgery

 Bariatric surgery can help those who struggle with obesity to lose weight and enjoy a more active lifestyle.
 As with any surgery, there are some risks involved.
 One of the possible risks of bariatric surgery is low blood sugar.
-Drs.
-Fernando Garcia and David Vazquez explain the risks of bariatric surgery and low blood sugar during patient consultations at their Tijuana, MX practice.
+Our bariatric specialists explain the risks of bariatric surgery and low blood sugar during patient consultations at their Tijuana, MX practice.
 If you would like more information about bariatric surgery, we encourage you to schedule a consultation at Tijuana Bariatrics.

 Understanding Low Blood Sugar and Bariatric Surgery

 When low blood sugar is caused by bariatric surgery, it is referred to as reactive hypoglycemia.
 This form of low blood sugar is not related to diabetes but is a result of the body adjusting to its ever decreasing weight following bariatric surgery.
 It is characterized by low blood sugar 1.5 to 3 hours after eating.
 Low blood sugar may occur after bariatric surgery as the body continues to produce the same amount of insulin it would produce for a person's pre-surgical weight, leading to excess insulin and low blood sugar.
 Low blood sugar may also occur after bariatric surgery due to an increase in certain hormone levels that increase insulin production.